Amrapali Gan

 Amrapali Gan is an Indian-American businesswoman.
-In December 2021, she was appointed as CEO of OnlyFans, which she joined in September 2020 as chief marketing and communications officer.
+In December 2021, she was appointed as CEO of OnlyFans, which she joined in September 2020 as Chief Marketing and Communications Officer.
 She succeeded founding CEO Tim Stokely.

+While CEO of OnlyFans, Gan made decisions about whether the company would host sexually explicit material, because of concerns that the site was exploiting women.
+Gan sought to establish a safe space for creators of explicit material, while not conducting illegal activity.
+She stepped down in July 2023 being replaced by Keily Blair.

-She has previously worked for Red Bull and Quest Nutrition, and was VP of Cannabis Cafe.
+She has previously worked for Red Bull and Quest Nutrition, and a cannabis cafe in West Hollywood.

 Early life

-Gan was born in Mumbai, Maharashtra, India in 1984 or 1985.
+Gan was born in Mumbai, Maharashtra, India in 1984 or 1985, and grew up in Virginia, USA.
 She is a graduate of California State University, Los Angeles.